Glencarron Estate

-The Glencarron Estate is a 12,000 acre highland estate in Wester Ross.
-It provides sports facilities for fishing (river and loch) and grouse shooting.
+The Glencarron Estate is a 4,000 acre highland estate in Wester Ross.
+It provides sports facilities for fishing (river and loch) and manages a healthy red deer population.
 Several cottages and lodges are available for holiday lets.
-It is owned by Alasdair Douglas, chair of The Tree Council.
+It is owned by the Douglas family.
+Extensive amenity woodlands have been created by the family, with 360,000 trees being planted in 2012/13, adding to earlier plantings which now cover 600 hectares, including a Diamond Jubilee wood which was included as part of the Woodland Trust's Jubilee celebrations.